-Nige has been riding for over 27 years and an instructor for over 6 years.
-He is a fully qualified DAS instructor and is also able to train instructors.
+Nige has been riding for over 27 years and a Motorcycle Instructor since 2013.
+He is a fully qualified DAS instructor.

-Graham has been a motorcycle instructor for 2 years but has been riding for over 30 years!
+Graham has been a motorcycle instructor since 2017 and is also a fully qualified DAS instructor.
+G has been riding for over 30 years!
 He is a qualified motor-vehicle mechanic and handles the servicing of the motorcycles.

 Upon completion of your CBT you must ride with L plates on and you must either pass your full moped or motorcycle test within 2 years, or you have to either take CBT again or stop riding.